 A few suggestions generally mooted for reforms in the judicial system revolve around the following themes:

-• Controlling the adjournment of cases and placing limit on them.
+- Controlling the adjournment of cases and placing a limit on them.

-• Using management techniques, including time management, and advanced information technology for the court management.
+- Using management techniques, including time management, and advanced information technology for court management.

-• Creation of village courts, strengthening the number of family courts and multiplying Fast Tract Courts.
+- Creation of village courts, strengthening the number of family courts and multiplying Fast Track Courts.